eslint/eslint/docs/developer-guide/working-with-plugins.md

     * `column` (number): The 0-based column number of the reported location
     * `endLine` (number): The 1-based line number of the end of the reported location
     * `endColumn` (number): The 0-based column number of the end of the reported location
 * `output` (string, optional): Asserts the output that will be produced when using this rule for a single pass of autofixing (e.g. with the `--fix` command line flag).
+If this is `null`, asserts that none of the reported problems suggest autofixes.

 Any additional properties of a test case will be passed directly to the linter as config options.
 For example, a test case can have a `parserOptions` property to configure parser behavior.